csev/dj4e/assn/dj4e_autos.md

 ==========

-This assignment is to build a fully working CRUD (Create, Read, Update, and Delete) application to manage automobiles and their makes (i.e. Ford, Hundai, Toyota, Tata, Audi, etc.).
+This assignment is to build a fully working CRUD (Create, Read, Update, and Delete) application to manage automobiles and their makes (i.e. Ford, Hyundai, Toyota, Tata, Audi, etc.).

 This application will be based on this repo: